The Ultimate Bathroom Tapware Buying Guide

 Lastly, a super contemporary option is to choose a freestanding bath spout or mixer as your bath tapware, which are best paired with freestanding baths.

 While freestanding bath spouts need an additional mixer or wall assembly set for operation, freestanding bath mixers comprise a spout and mixer in one.
 This configuration makes them the only option for baths positioned in the middle of a bathroom, away from walls to support wall-mounted sets and bath spouts.
+We offer a range of stunning freestanding bath mixers that will be the perfect finishing touch to your bathroom renovation.

 Style & Design of Tapware